kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 -------------

 - Find disparity maps of a blurred stereo image pair: left to right and right to left
-- user has to estimate the max disparity
 - down-sampling for blur reducing
 - minimizing energy function for each view (:red:`add variable explanation`)